hontovaca/bogonet/README.md

 ### Details, details

-bogonet requires the host mounted at /mnt (read-only is fine), with docker and pipework installed to discoverable locations (PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/opt/bin).
+bogonet requires capabilities NET\_ADMIN and SYS\_ADMIN (and honestly, once you're adding SYS\_ADMIN, you may as well just pass in --privileged), the host's network namespace, and the host mounted at /mnt (read-only is fine), with docker and pipework installed to discoverable locations (PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/opt/bin).
 It also depends on iproute, but so does pipework.

 The IP address assigned to any given container is dependent on bits 232-253 (i.e. high 24b, except the highest 2b) of the SHA256 hash of the container's *hostname*; note that this requires the containers to have distinct hostnames; this is usually not an issue (they're assigned random hostnames unless you specify one anyway), but it is the single means provided for ensuring you get a known IP address.
 Both the hostname and the high 24 bits (and the resulting address) are logged.
 The hashing does mean it's easier to compute the result than it is to pick a hostname for the address you prefer, but the address space is only 22 bits, so you can brute-force that in under a minute; it's for avoiding accidental collisions, not a defense against preimaging.

-bogosort just skips --net=host containers, mostly because it breaks things and secondarily because that just doesn't make sense.
+bogonet just skips --net=host containers, mostly because it breaks things and secondarily because that just doesn't make sense.